The Napa Wine Project

 And promote the official wine club of the Napa Valley Wine Project, Dave’s Wines.
 We source a diversity of premium wines from boutique producers, primarily based in Napa Valley.

-And on the vineyard front: we made our second vintage of Marselan from the vineyard in Calistoga we are involved with.
+And on the vineyard front: we made our second vintage of Marselan from the vineyard block in Calistoga we conceived and are intimately involved with.
 And we almost secured live Odessky Cherny plants from Ukraine for Pine Ridge, but they did not clear customs despite following every stringent regulation, and unfortunately were sent back.
-So now we are trying to bring over dormant cuttings this winter – which should hopefully be an easier proposition.
+But we were successful in shipping over over dormant cuttings this winter and they are already scheduled to be released by FPS in summer of 2026.

 We keep a very low profile for this project, but when one of our favorite humans in the valley (Chris Morisoli) mentioned the possibility of being a guest on he and Hillary’s Nine One Wine Podcast, we agreed.
 We discussed wine, crime, travels and general Napa Valley going ons.
 This published on January 12, 2025.